joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

     lastmod: 2025-08-25 T19:00:00+01:00
 ---

-Something I struggle with the most is toggling between ground-level details and the bigger picture.
+Something I struggle with most is toggling between ground-level details and the bigger picture.
 The shift from "in the weeds" problem-solving to true systems thinking is never as clean as it looks in management diagrams.
 Most days, it feels less like climbing a ladder and more like running up a down escalator; just when you think you're operating at the right altitude, something drags you back to the ground.

 This is where the *Flight Levels* framework has been especially useful as a mental model.
 [Flight Levels: Leading Organizations with Business Agility](https://www.flightlevels.io/book) by Klaus Leopold, describes three core "flight levels" in an organisation: